thelastone07/chatgpt-navigator/README.md

 ### How to use locally?

+1. Download the files.
+2. Go to chrome://extensions.
+3. Switch on developer mode.
+4. Click Load unpacked and upload the folder.
+DONE!!!

 ### Future Plans
 1. Extend to other AI chat tools to have the same purpose.
 2. Add a stop functionality to stop the automatic scroll when followup questions are asked.
 3. Zooming in causes the floating UI to enlarge as well.
 Resolve.

+Please feel free to contribute according to Future Plans or otherwise.
+You can contact me using my socials.
+Find it on my profile. 😄